AN OUR KIDS REPORT:St. Jude's Academy vs. The Bishop Strachan School

 ST. JUDE'S ACADEMY

 "St. Jude’s Academy (JK-Grade 12) is the leading private university preparatory and IB World School (PYP, MYP, DP) in Mississauga/GTA.
 Our experienced faculty are world leaders in IB education.
 The focus on fundamentals and individualized approach ensures 100% of our graduates are accepted into their chosen university while our Phys.
-Ed, Arts and language specialists nurture the whole student.
-Supported by our community of faculty and parents, our students are inspired to confidently make their mark in the world."
+Ed, Arts and Language specialists nurture the whole student.
+Supported by our community of faculty and parents, our students are prepared to confidently make their mark in the world."

-• Leading Private University Preparatory and IB World School (PYP, MYP, DP) in Mississauga/GTA.
+• Leading private university preparatory and IB World School (PYP, MYP, DP) in Mississauga/GTA.

 THE BISHOP STRACHAN SCHOOL

 "The Bishop Strachan School is a leading independent JK-Grade 12 day and boarding school for girls.
-Our rigorous, inquiry-based curriculum prepares students for university and beyond.
-Our 7.5-acre campus includes STEAM-focused learning spaces, a Centre for Arts and Design, multimedia and film labs, and athletics facilities.
+Through our challenging inquiry-based program, students learn core academic skills and learn to lead.
+Our 7.5-acre campus includes STEAM-focused learning spaces, arts, design and athletics facilities, including a turf field.
 As an inclusive girls’ school, we foster a sense of belonging by affirming our diverse community.
-For over 150 years, BSS has inspired students to be fearless and educated them to be leaders."
+For more than 150 years, BSS has inspired students to be fearless and educated them to be leaders."

-• Advanced Placement and the AP Capstone Diploma programs offered
+• 14 Advanced Placement courses offered, including the AP Capstone Diploma

 Array